rusith/game-of-threes/README.md

 #### Notes

-- The app will connect to the API using only web-socket
+- The app will connect to the API using only web-sockets.
 - Redis pub/sub will be used to send game updates to the connected players in real time.
 - A database (MongoDB) will be used to persist the game state for later use.
-- The app should be distributable through a CDN
+- The app should be distributable through a CDN.
 - API will only keep connected sockets in memory. the API should be horizontally scalable.

 ### App notes